Bald Eagle Facts

 achieve their final “adult” plumage, it is likely that bald

 eagles molt their flight feathers just about every year, primarily in

 New York from summer through fall.
 However, some evidence of molting

 can be seen at almost any time of the year.

-Q: Is there a Bird Watching organization or any other affiliation I should let know if I have seen a pair of mating bald eagles?
+Q: Is there a bird watching organization I should let know if I have seen a pair of mating bald eagles?
 I know someone tries to keep track of how many mating pairs there are, and I would like to know if I can help in any way.

-A: Absolutely; you should contact either the New Hampshire Audubon Society or New Hampshire Fish and Wildlife; both should be in your phone book, or look them up on the internet.
+A: Contact the New Hampshire Audubon Society or New Hampshire Fish and Wildlife.

 wildlife rehabilitators on their web sites, as well as their contact numbers.

 Your local phone book should also list your local Conservation Dept. or